akash-starvin/BakingApp/README.md

 4. Piccasso

 ## Functionality
+1. App displays recipes from provided network resource (JSON).
+2. Master Detail Flow, navigation between individual recipes and recipe steps.
+3. Application makes use of Espresso to test aspects of the UI.
-1. Adaptive UI for both phone and tablet
+4. Adaptive UI for both phone and tablet
-2. Master Detail Flow to display recipe steps and navigation between them in tablet.
-3. App has a companion homescreen widget which displays ingredient list for desired recipe.
+5. App has a companion homescreen widget which displays ingredient list for desired recipe.
-4. Plays video only if available.
+6. Plays video only if available.

 ## Screenshots
 ### Phone